2 Europe and Africa

 Map of Europe in 1500, showing the major national boundaries.

-One of the major changes in Europe in the early modern period, which we take for granted today, is the beginning of a tendency toward nations rather than empires.
+One of the major changes in Europe in the early modern period, which we take for granted today, is the beginning of a tendency toward people organizing themselves as nations rather than empires.
 Although some European rulers like Napoleon, Queen Victoria, and later Hitler tried to expand the scale of their realms into empires, these were exceptions that proved the rule (and Victoria’s British Empire was outside Europe).
-Europe’s nations were identified by factors like ethnicity, language, customs, and religion.
+Europe’s nations were organized around and identified by factors like ethnicity, language, customs, and religion.
 Often these nations fought neighbors that were defined by different identities.
-This made European nations unlike the empires of Asia and the near east that typically included wide varieties of cultures and ethnicities within their borders.
+This made European nations unlike the empires of Asia and the Near East that typically included and welcomed wide varieties of cultures and ethnicities within their borders.

 Constantinople had been the capital of the Eastern Roman Empire (also called the Byzantine Empire) since the Emperor Constantine had moved his government there in 330 CE.
 The city was strategically important because it controlled the Bosphorus and Dardanelles straits that connected the Mediterranean Sea with the Black Sea.
 This made it the gateway between Europe and Asia.
 Mehmed took the city as his new capital and renamed it Istanbul.
 The Sultan allowed Christians and Jews to continue living in Istanbul and granted the Eastern Orthodox Church autonomy as long as they accepted Ottoman authority.
 But many Christian refugees fled the city and found their ways to cities like Venice and Florence, where they helped ignite the period known as the Renaissance.